mubarak-mohamed/simon-game/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see The [LICENSE.md](https://github.com/mubarak-mohamed/simon-game/blob/main/LICENSE) file for details.

 ### Instructions Summary: